Chrome Redirect Virus

-This Chrome redirect virus keeps appearing on Google Chrome users report.
-The redirect will stick to the Google Chrome browser with the goal to force you to visit bogus websites.
+The actual redirect virus keeps appearing on the Google browser as users report.
+The redirect will stick to the browser with the goal to force you to visit bogus websites.
 Make sure that you do not open any of the presented links and that you do not click on advertisements and pop-ups that can constantly show up.

 |Name||Chrome Redirect Virus|